SaiyanAhmed/hugo-portfoli/content/post/all-blogs/data-helthcare/index.md

 - **Anticipating Peaks:** Predictive models (e.g., time series, random forest, etc.) can forecast of particular **HCP's** also known as **Healthcare Professionals** (e.g., GNA/CNA, PN/LPN, RN's, Therapist, Specialized Technician).
 This helps agencies and healthcare facilities avoid last-minute scrambling to fill shifts, leading to better patient care and reduced overtime costs.
 - **Optimizing Staffing Levels:** Both overstaffing and understaffing are expensive mistakes.
 With accurate predictions both facilities and stuffing agencies can maintain the right balance and ensure they’re neither short on staff nor paying for unneeded shifts.

-For example, in my previous role, I helped develop a **Nurse Scoring System** that used machine learning algorithms to predict the demand for nurses based on multiple variables such as seasonal trends, regional health statistics, and historical admission data.
+For example, in my current role, I helped develop a **Nurse Scoring System** that used machine learning algorithms to predict the demand for nurses based on multiple variables such as seasonal trends, regional health statistics, and historical admission data.
 This system significantly optimized staffing decisions, reducing operational bottlenecks during peak times.

 ## Enhanced Candidate Matching and Screening